rpherbig/rpherbig.github.io/_drafts/github-pages-and-jekyll-and-windows.markdown

 You may have heard of a small company based out of Albuquerque: Micro-Soft.
 Don't feel bad if you haven't, they're a pretty small company (but keep an eye on them, I hear they're going to have a huge IPO in '86).
 Because they're such a small player in the market, Jekyll doesn't officially support their operating system.
 However, Jekyll has endorsed a guide by [@juthilo](https://twitter.com/juthilo) that "[seems to work for most](http://jekyll-windows.juthilo.com/)".

-Don't get too excited though, because if you followed my advice and used GitHub Pages, that link is just a red herring (much like Communism, [according to Tim Curry](http://www.imdb.com/title/tt0088930/quotes)).
+Don't get too excited though, because if you followed my advice and used GitHub Pages, that link is just a red herring (much like Communism, [according to Wadsworth](http://www.imdb.com/title/tt0088930/quotes)).
 What follows is cherry-picking parts of several guides to get it all working.

 ## The Setup

 The zeroth thing you'll need to do is [setup your GitHub Pages repository]({% post_url 2014-11-23-github-pages-and-you %}) and clone it locally (left as an exercise to the reader).

 The first thing you'll need to do is install Ruby.
-Follow [page 1](http://jekyll-windows.juthilo.com/1-ruby-and-devkit/) of juthilo's guide (but only page 1), then return here.
+Follow the instructions on only [page one](http://jekyll-windows.juthilo.com/1-ruby-and-devkit/) of juthilo's guide, then return here.

 Second, we're going to install Jekyll, but we're going to do so in a way that is compatible with Pages.
 Open a command prompt (I suggest GitBash), navigate to your repo, and run `gem install bundler`.